 - Workers' Compensation

 To obtain a non-resident producer license you must be licensed and in good standing in your home state as a resident producer.

-If you are a resident producer in any state that currently subscribes to the NAIC Producer Registry you will not need to submit a home state certification.
+If you are a resident producer in any state that currently subscribes to NIPR you do not need to submit a home state certification with your application.

-Non-resident producers are exempt from continuing education requirements in South Dakota.
-You only need to comply with continuing education requirements in your home state.
+Non-resident producers are exempt from CE requirements in South Dakota.
+You only need to comply with CE requirements in your home state.